go-iiif/go-iiif/README.md

 ### v7

-[Version 7.0.0 is in the early stages of development](https://github.com/go-iiif/go-iiif/tree/v7) and it is expected that it will introduce a number of backwards incompatible changes to how the `tools` package is structured and the interface and method signatures it exposes.
+Version 7.0.0 is introduces a number of backwards incompatible changes to how the package is structured and the interface and method signatures it exposes.
+The entire `tools` subpackage has been replaced by `app`.
+Additionally:

-Additionally, many properties in `config.Config` blocks will be removed in favour of a single URI-style declarative syntax.
+* Some properties in `config.Config` blocks have been removed in favour of a single URI-style declarative syntax.
+* The `disk`, `memory` and `s3` source and cache providers have been removed and been replaced ...

 The goal is to leave the command-line tools unchanged with the exception of removing any flags that have previously been flagged as deprecated.

-There is no expected release date for the `v7` branch yet.

 ### v6